mati-1/mati-1/README.md

 <br>
 <p>🌱 I working as a Junior Frontend Developer.
 Basically I'm develop apps in react/next, but in the meantime Im learning node.js, beacuse i wanna be a fullstack dev in the future :) </p>
 <br>
-<p> My level of English is remained at B1/B2 but I am currently learning it daily. </p>
+<p>🗣️ My level of English is remained at B1/B2 but I am currently learning it daily. </p>

 ---